 Scary Fact.
 Did you know that less than 1% of Scotland’s ancient Caledonian Forest remains?
-Most of the forests that can be found in Scotland today are in fact monoculture, linear plantations of non-native species for purposes of timber and paper production.
-These include, for example, sitka spruce from Japan and lodge pine from North America.
+Many of the forests in Scotland today are plantations for purposes timber and paper production.

 Fun Fact.
 Highland Carbon plants WILD forests to restore landscapes to their former splendour.
 Wild forests are much more beneficial to wildlife.
 They offer a range of shelter and food opportunities.